 I am a Teaching Elder in the Presbyterian Church (USA) and a licensed clinical social worker in the State of Delaware.
 I have served in installed or temporary pastoral positions in Louisiana, Mississippi, Delaware, and Maryland, and as parish associate in Presbyterian Churches in New York City and Wilmington, Delaware.
-I am currently the Pastor of Brown Memorial Woodbrook Presbyterian Church in Baltimore, Maryland.
+I am currently the Co-Pastor of Govans Presbyterian Church in Baltimore, Maryland.

 When not in parish ministry I have served in non-profits in New York, Delaware and Maryland.
 I have been called to work in organizations that provide services to persons who are homeless, persons who are dealing with issues of aging, persons who have a severe mental illness and/or substance use disorders, and those who are dying and their caregivers.
 My vocational journey has taken me to places I never dreamed of going–in and out of traditional parish ministry, in the deep south and in the northeast.